LIQUOR AND TOBACCO

 (d) The sale of tobacco products or the distribution at no charge of tobacco products from a lunch wagon engaging in any sales activity within 1,000 feet of any public or private elementary or secondary school grounds is prohibited.
 For the purpose of this Section, “lunch wagon” means a mobile vehicle designed and constructed to transport food and from which food is sold to the general public.

 (e) Use of identification cards.
 No person in the furtherance or facilitation of obtaining tobacco products shall display or use a false or forged identification card or transfer, alter, or deface an identification card.

 (f) Penalty.
-Any person who violates any provision of sub-sections (a) – (e) of this Section .28 is guilty of a petty offense and for the first offense shall receive a warning, for the second offense in a 12-month period shall be fined $100, and shall be fined $200 for the third or any subsequent offense in a 12-month period.
+Any person who violates any provision of sub-sections (a) – (e) of this Section .28 is guilty of a petty offense and for the first offense shall be fined $200 if his or her employer has a training program that facilitates compliance with minimum-age tobacco laws.
+For the second offense in a 24-month period, the person shall be fined $400, the third offense in a 24-month period, the person shall be fined $600, and fined $800 for the fourth or any subsequent offense in a 24-month period.
+(2019-6)

 (g) Display of Warning Signs.